-The practice's uptake for the cervical screening programme was 82%, which was higher than the national average of 74%.
+The practice's uptake for the cervical screening programme was 80%, which was comparable to the CCG average of 88% and the national average of 81%.
 There was a policy to offer telephone reminders for patients who did not attend for their cervical screening test.
 The practice demonstrated how they encouraged uptake of the screening programme by using information in different languages and for those with a learning disability and they ensured a female sample taker was available.
 The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.
 There were failsafe systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a result of abnormal results.

-Childhood immunisation rates for the vaccinations given were better than the Clinical Commissioning Group averages.
-For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 98% to 100% and five year olds from 94% to 100%.
+Childhood immunisation rates for the vaccinations given were lower than the CCG/national averages.
+For example, childhood immunisation rates for the vaccinations given to under two year olds ranged from 77% to 84% and five year olds from 78% to 90%.
+We were told that the low uptake related to the demographics of the practice area and plans were in place to address this.

 Patients had access to appropriate health assessments and checks.
-These included health checks for new patients and NHS health checks for patients aged 40-74.
+These included health checks for new patients and NHS health checks for patients aged 40 to 74 years old.
 Appropriate follow-ups for the outcomes of health assessments and checks were made, where abnormalities or risk factors were identified.